rails/rails/guides/source/engines.md

 Finally, routes will also be isolated within the engine.
 This is one of the most important parts about namespacing, and is discussed later in the [Routes](#routes) section of this guide.

-#### `app` directory
+#### `app` Directory

 Inside the `app` directory are the standard `assets`, `controllers`, `helpers`, `mailers`, `models` and `views` directories that you should be familiar with from an application.
-The `helpers`, `mailers` and `models` directories are empty and so aren't described in this section.
+The `helpers`, `mailers` and `models` directories are empty, so they aren't described in this section.
 We'll look more into models in a future section, when we're writing the engine.

 Within the `app/assets` directory, there are the `images`, `javascripts` and `stylesheets` directories which, again, you should be familiar with due to their similarity to an application.
-One difference here however is that each directory contains a sub-directory with the engine name.
+One difference here, however, is that each directory contains a sub-directory with the engine name.
 Because this engine is going to be namespaced, its assets should be too.

-Within the `app/controllers` directory there is a `blorgh` directory and inside that a file called `application_controller.rb`.
+Within the `app/controllers` directory there is a `blorgh` directory that contains a file called `application_controller.rb`.
 This file will provide any common functionality for the controllers of the engine.
 The `blorgh` directory is where the other controllers for the engine will go.
 By placing them within this namespaced directory, you prevent them from possibly clashing with identically-named controllers within other engines or even within the application.

 NOTE: The `ApplicationController` class inside an engine is named just like a Rails application in order to make it easier for you to convert your applications into engines.

-Lastly, the `app/views` directory contains a `layouts` folder which contains a file at `blorgh/application.html.erb` which allows you to specify a layout for the engine.
+Lastly, the `app/views` directory contains a `layouts` folder, which contains a file at `blorgh/application.html.erb`.
+This file allows you to specify a layout for the engine.
 If this engine is to be used as a stand-alone engine, then you would add any customization to its layout in this file, rather than the application's `app/views/layouts/application.html.erb` file.

 If you don't want to force a layout on to users of the engine, then you can delete this file and reference a different layout in the controllers of your engine.

-#### `bin` directory
+#### `bin` Directory

 This directory contains one file, `bin/rails`, which enables you to use the `rails` sub-commands and generators just like you would within an application.
-This means that you will very easily be able to generate new controllers and models for this engine by running commands like this:
+This means that you will be able to generate new controllers and models for this engine very easily by running commands like this:

 ```bash
 rails g model
 ```

-Keeping in mind, of course, that anything generated with these commands inside an engine that has `isolate_namespace` inside the `Engine` class will be namespaced.
+Keep in mind, of course, that anything generated with these commands inside of an engine that has `isolate_namespace` in the `Engine` class will be namespaced.

-#### `test` directory
+#### `test` Directory

 The `test` directory is where tests for the engine will go.
 To test the engine, there is a cut-down version of a Rails application embedded within it at `test/dummy`.
 This application will mount the engine in the `test/dummy/config/routes.rb` file: